BMW M4 Coupe review

 - Tight rear headroom

 The BMW M4 Competition is one of the most serious performance models in the manufacturer's range, sitting above the BMW M2 and beneath the bigger, but arguably less focused, BMW M5.
-If you'd prefer a saloon with two extra doors, the BMW M3 saloon also shares most of the M4 Competition's hardware.
+If you'd prefer a saloon with two extra doors, the BMW M3 saloon also shares most of the M4 Competition's hardware, and an M3 Touring estate is on the way.

-It faces off against some serious rivals, too, including the Mercedes-AMG C63 S and Audi RS5 from Germany, and the Italian Alfa Romeo Giulia Quadrifolgio, which prospective M4 buyers may rightfully be tempted by, despite it technically being a saloon.
+It faces off against some serious rivals, including the Mercedes-AMG C63 S and Audi RS5 from Germany, and the Italian Alfa Romeo Giulia Quadrifoglio, which prospective M4 buyers may rightfully be tempted by, despite it being a saloon.
+A Kia Stinger GT-S is a cut-price alternative, while the V8-engined Lexus LC 500 appeals for its looks and engine noise.

 Even more importantly, the M4 is very impressive from behind the wheel.
 Its chassis feels balanced and communicative, which wasn't always the case for its predecessor, and in its gentler driving modes it even feels laid back.
 Of course, its 503bhp twin-turbo 3.0-litre petrol engine can still serve up devastating acceleration, getting the 1,700kg M4 from 0-62mph in 3.9 seconds.
-Mash the throttle in a corner and the rear can struggle to put down all that power but a four-wheel-drive version is on its way.
+Mash the throttle in a corner and the rear can struggle to put down all that power but a four-wheel-drive version is also available.
+We’d recommend the xDrive version, because the power is even more accessible and the extra traction adds a feeling of security in poor weather.

 Stick with one of the more conservative colour schemes and the interior feels fairly grown up, aside from the bright red driving mode buttons and engine push start.
 A 10.25-inch infotainment display and 12.3-inch gauges dominate proceedings, and the software is clear and easy to use.
 Beware of the option packs, though, which are tempting but seriously push up the price.
 Unless you attend lots of track days, £8,000 for a set of ceramic brakes and a 180mph top speed (raised from 155mph) might not be necessary.